 According to the official document pictured above, HMG intends to launch the Hyundai electric micro-SUV by 2022.
 Taking into account the COVID-19 outbreak, expect the Hyundai electric car to be ready by the end of that year.
 The company will price the electric micro-SUV from under INR 10 lakh (ex-showroom) to prove as a serious alternative to petrol-powered crossovers and hatchbacks which are used primarily for city commutes.
 The Hyundai EV would be an ideal second vehicle in the urban household.

 The Hyundai micro SUV will be part of the Smart EV project, which likely includes at least three low-cost electric cars – all developed exclusively for India and developing markets – and emerge starting in 2022.
 Expect a real world range of at least 200 km from the budget electrics, as they are still two years away from entering showrooms and lower battery prices and technology evolution would make such a configuration achievable.
 HMG may put a stronger focus on performance compared to Maruti Suzuki and Mahindra, as history has shown in the case of its ICE range.

-Hyundai has already launched its first EV in India with the Kona SUV that has received a fairly decent response and provided plenty of insight into consumer behaviour.
-EVW spoke to Hyundai’s Director of Sales, Marketing and Service, Mr Tarun Garg at the Auto Expo 2020.
-Responding to a question we posed: wouldn’t it be obvious that the affordable EV would be in the trending SUV body style, targeting the aspirational urban buyer who perceives SUVs as a premium vehicle, Garg, without confirming the shape, responded:
+EVW spoke about the low-cost Hyundai electric car plan with Mr Tarun Garg, Director of Sales, Marketing and Service, Hyundai Motor India, at the Auto Expo 2020.
+Responding to a question we posed: Wouldn’t it be obvious that the affordable EV would be in the trending SUV body style, targeting the aspirational urban buyer who perceives SUVs as a premium vehicle, Garg, without confirming the electric car’s shape, had said: